 Consider the following when matching a tow vehicle to a trailer:

-(1) What is your vehicle's tow rating?
-This is the first consideration you should use when matching a tow vehicle with the types of RVs it can pull.
+(1) What is your vehicle’s tow rating?
+This is the first consideration you should use when matching a tow vehicle with a trailer.

 (2) What is the trailer’s hitch weight, dry weight and gross vehicle weight?
 Hitch Weight or Tongue Weight is the amount of weight sitting on the ball of the hitch or in the back of the truck.
 For a trailer this can be minimized with a weight-distribution hitch.

 Gross Dry Weight or Unloaded Vehicle Weight (UVW) is based on the standard model features.
 It is the weight of the actual unloaded vehicle without cargo, fresh water, LP gas, optional equipment, or accessories.
 You need to add the weight of optional equipment to get the actual weight of the trailer.